hsiangj/hsiangj/README.md

 Previously accountant in hospitality and non-profit.
 </p>

-- 👩🏻‍💻 I’m currently working on: a case scenario tool with Gemini API.
+[- 👩🏻‍💻 I’m currently working on: a case scenario tool with Gemini API.  ]:#
-- 📚 I'm currently reading: 'Eloquent JavaScript' & 'Give & Take'
+- 📚 I'm currently reading: 'Eloquent JavaScript' & 'Tomorrow, and Tomorrow, and Tomorrow'

 #### Tech tools
 ###### Frontend